 Residents are taxed on the following income, regardless of where the income was generated.
 All income from all over the world must be declared:

 So for example if someone works in Spain, and also receives interests from a savings account in Germany, as well as dividends from a Swiss company, he must include all this income in his income tax return in Spain, and can deduct the taxes already paid abroad to some extent (in accordance with the provisions of the double taxation treaty between Spain and the country of origin of the income).

 Income from donations and inheritances are not taken into account in the income tax return, they do not have to be indicated.
 Those income have their own taxes.
 So if your received a donation, you have to pay donations tax (within 30 days after the donation).
 If you inherited something, you have to pay inheritance tax (within 6 months after the date of death).

-No, not every resident who had income in 2018 has to file an income tax declaration.
-There are some income limits, who stays below does not have to file an income tax return (but can do it voluntarily of course).
+No, not every resident who had income in 2019 has to file an income tax declaration.
+There are some income limits, whoever stays below does not have to file an income tax return (but can do so voluntarily, of course).

 In Spain there is the possibility that members of a so-called familiy unit ("unidad familiar") can make a joint income tax return.
-A family unit consists in a married couple (with or without children), and in unmarried couples with common children.
+A family unit consists in a married couple (with or without children), and in unmarried couples who have children together.
 In the last case, the family unit consists of one parent and the child (or children).

-How high the effective tax burden of a person is, can be difficultly detailed here, because many circumstances have an influence on that, such as the personal situation, the place of residence, possibly existing deductions, etc.
+It is difficult to say how high the effective tax burden of a person is, because many circumstances have an influence on that, such as the personal situation, the place of residence, possibly existing deductions, etc.